jpavon/calendar/README.md

 # Configure the app

-Create a new `.env` in the src/ directory with the ApiKey provided:
+Create a new `.env` file in the project root directory, with the ApiKey provided:

 ```
 REACT_APP_API_KEY=the-api-key-here